Freezing Temperatures Might be Making Your Asthma Worse

 - Consult with your doctor and ask him/her about a quick remedy for your sudden asthma attack.

 Winter doesn’t have to be a terrible season for your asthma.
-By taking precautions with outdoor activities, you can prevent having an asthma attack.
+By taking precautions with outdoor activities, you can prevent having an attack.
 If your symptoms do not improve or worsen, make sure you call your doctor so you can both work out a new regime.